spring1843/go-dsa/preface.md

 For individuals unfamiliar with Go, the [Tour of Go](https://go.dev/tour/welcome/1) is an excellent starting point.
 As for Data Structures and Algorithms, taking an instructor-led course is recommended for an introduction.

+## How to use

+* Read the README.md file of each subject.
+* Solve the rehearsal problems.
+* Read the problem description.
+* Copy the contents of each `*_test.go` file into [Go Playground](https://go.dev/play/) or your favorite development environment.
+* Change the first line from `package SOME_PACKAGE_NAME` to `package main`.
+* Look at the sample input in the `*_test.go` file.
+* Create a solution function by looking at the function signature in the test file.
+* Implement your own solution.
+* Review the provided solution and compare it to your own.
+* Come back and rehearse.

 ## Note on Problem Sources

 While I created a few rehearsal problems in this collection, the majority are well-known challenges found in multiple books and online resources.
 Due to their age and widespread use, pinpointing their origins can be challenging.
-The resources listed in the next section contain many of these problems, and even they do not mention the origin of these problems in many cases.
+The additional resources listed next contain many of these problems, and even they do not mention the origin of these problems in many cases.

 ## Additional Resources